pubnub/pubnub-mcp-server/resources/sdk_docs/php_configuration.md

 ```

 - UserId
-  - Type: String
+  - Type: String; Default: n/a
-  - Required; used as device/user identifier.
+  - Required device/user identifier.
+If not set, you can't connect.

 #### Get UserId